Article

 8. New rules prevent foreign ownership of U.K. newspapers

-• With immediate effect, the Secretary of State will be able to intervene in transactions where they suspect a “foreign power” will have ownership, control or influence over U.K. newspapers or periodical news magazines.
+• With immediate effect, the Secretary of State is able to intervene in transactions where they suspect a “foreign power” will have ownership, control or influence over U.K. newspapers or periodical news magazines.

 • The CMA will be required to report on whether relevant thresholds are met.
 This includes a reduced turnover test of GBP2m.
 If they are, the Secretary of State will prohibit the transaction.